nuejs/nue/packages/nuejs.org/docs/content-collections.md

 ## Defining a collecion
-Content collection are configured as follows:
+Content collection is configured as follows:

 ``` yaml
 content_collection: posts
 ```

-This will create a collection from all the pages inside the posts directory and the collection name is the same as the directory name. ie "posts".
+This will create a collection from all the pages inside the posts directory and the collection name is the same as the directory name.
+Ie "posts".
 You can change the default name as follows:

 ```
 collection_name: blog_posts